 Intersection: Where Cutting-Edge Scholarship Meets Online Convenience

-Intersection incorporates lectures by and reflection with the distinguished faculty of Garrett-Evangelical.
-Over the course of the academic year, faculty members present Intersection lectures to the seminary community and public on topics ranging from theology, biblical interpretation, church history and the church in society.
-These lectures include retirement lectures that celebrate the accomplishments and careers of our renowned scholars, sabbatical lectures which showcase current research and exploration, and mark professional milestones and accolades.
-The lectures are videotaped and made available right from the seminary's website.
+The Intersection program incorporates lectures by and reflection with the distinguished faculty and guests of Garrett-Evangelical.
+Over the course of the academic year, faculty members present lectures to the seminary community and public on topics ranging from theology, biblical interpretation, church history, and the church in society.
+These lectures include retirement lectures that celebrate the accomplishments and careers of our renowned scholars, sabbatical lectures which showcase current research and exploration, and other lectures related to special topics and current events.
+The lectures are recorded and made available on the seminary's website and YouTube channel.